 Find out the number of documents that have been crawled from each Salesforce object.
 The document count for each Salesforce object is listed in Documents under the Rules tab.

 Accurate Data Annotation with Synonyms

 Admins have been using entities in Content Annotation for a few months now.
 Mamba ‘23 gives them more power.
-Instead of defining “SearchUnify” and “SU” as two separate entity values, admins can use synonyms.
+Instead of defining “SearchUnify” and “SU” as two separate entities, admins can use synonyms.
 This leads to conceptually cleaner annotations because instead of tagging 10 posts by “SearchUnify'' and 7 by “SU”, admins can tag all 17 by “SearchUnify.”

 Link: Synonyms Configuration